• Skip to primary navigation

 Place a triangle of yufka on a large, flat surface, pointed end away from you.

-Add a tablespoonful of cheese filling to the wide end and spread it into a thin line, leaving a small gap on either side.
+Add a tablespoonful of cheese filling to the wide end and then spread it into a thin line, leaving a small gap on either side.

-Fold the flat end over the top of the cheese, fold the outer corners over the filling, and roll the borek tightly.
+Fold the flat end over the top of the cheese, fold the outer corners over the filling, and then roll the borek tightly.

 Wet the tip on each pastry at the pointed end to seal it.